 *Ken Sibanda was born on this date in 1975.
-He is an African American constitutional attorney, writer and film director.
+He is a Black constitutional attorney, writer, and film director.

-Born Kissinger Nkosinathi Sibanda in Qunu, Transkei South Africa, he is the sixth of seven children.
-He is the son of Andrew Sibanda, a political active father with South Africa's African National Congress (ANC) and Lucia Taruvinga a nurse.
-He holds a law degree from the University of London (LL.B), (with honors) and a double Masters, in Litigation, from Temple Beasley School of Law in Philadelphia; and California Western School of law with a Masters in Federal defense.
+Born Kissinger Nkosinathi Sibanda in Qunu, Transkei, South Africa, he is the sixth of seven children.
+He is a naturalized American citizen.
+He is the son of Andrew Sibanda, a politically active father with South Africa's African National Congress (ANC), and Lucia Taruvinga, a nurse.
+He holds a law degree from the University of London (LL.B) (with honors) and a double Master, in Litigation, from Temple Beasley School of Law in Philadelphia; and California Western School of Law with a Master's in Federal defense.

 Sibanda is a member of the Lemba Jewish tribe in South Africa.
-He has written for numerous publications including The Jerusalem Post and New York Amsterdam News.
-In South Africa, he has written for City Press, The Sunday Independent and The Star.
-Sibanda is a frequent speaker on the Rule of Law and Human Rights.
-Known as Tecumseh to South Africans.
-His law practice focuses on international criminal law, human rights, litigation (State and Federal) and civil rights.
+He has written for numerous publications, including The Jerusalem Post and New York Amsterdam News.
+He has written for City Press, The Sunday Independent, and The Star in South Africa.
+Sibanda is a frequent speaker on the Rule of Law and Human Rights, known as Tecumseh to South Africans.
+His practice focuses on international criminal law, human rights, litigation (State and Federal), and civil rights.

-Regarding film, Sibanda has worked as a writer, cinematographer, editor and producer.
+Regarding the film, Sibanda has worked as a writer, cinematographer, editor, and producer.
 As a film director working in the science fiction genre, some of his productions include.
-All Roads Lead to Rome (Short) 2014, Colony Venus (Short) 2013, Red Lined (Documentary short) 2012 and The Triangle (Short) 2011.
-Since 2014, Ken Sibanda has been President of the African Jewish Congress; a rights group in New York.
+All Roads Lead to Rome (Short) 2014, Colony Venus (Short) 2013, Red Lined (Documentary short) 2012, and The Triangle (Short) 2011.
+Since 2014, Ken Sibanda has been President of the African Jewish Congress, a rights group in New York.